 This topic is, of course, important in our field, as binge eating disorder is the most common of all the eating disorders and, often, the least discussed in studies.

-We know, however, that a significant portion of people who are obese have a binge eating disorder.
+We know, however, that a significant portion of people in higher-weight bodies have a binge eating disorder.
 We also know that this group presents late to treatment, and often carries significant emotional issues that are related to their binge eating disorder.
 In addition, we know binge eating disorder can be treated through cognitive behavioral therapy.

 Her experience with the medical field has been a very negative one.
 She attributes the severity of her physical and emotional problems to her doctors.
 She believes medical problems are worsened for obese people because physicians make them feel ashamed at visits.
 Therefore, people who are overweight often don’t want to go see a physician.

-So, problems with obesity, diabetes, hypertension and other issues may get less attention in overweight people compared to those who don’t have a large body size and shape.
-An obese person is susceptible to other illnesses, but sadly is less likely to seek help for them.
+So, problems with diabetes, hypertension, and other issues may get less attention in overweight people compared to those who don’t have a large body size and shape.
+People in larger bodies are sadly less likely to seek help for their medical symptoms.

 As we begin to understand eating disorders and recognize that binge eating disorder exists and, in fact, is more common than we thought, we also need to understand the amount of suffering these clients have experienced.